awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-databrew-job-csvoutputoptions.md

 ## Properties<a name="aws-properties-databrew-job-csvoutputoptions-properties"></a>

 `Delimiter`  <a name="cfn-databrew-job-csvoutputoptions-delimiter"></a>
-A single character that specifies the delimiter used to create Csv job output\.
+A single character that specifies the delimiter used to create CSV job output\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`